DavidLanders95/NeuralMagFork/CONTRIBUTING.md

 ## Styleguides
 ### Pre-commit Guidelines

 We use pre-commit hooks to ensure code quality and consistency.
-Our pre-commit setup includes checks for code formatting, sorting imports, and ensuring that no merge conflicts are committed.

 #### Setting up Pre-commit